-Organize Your Day & Priorities and Get Things Done
+Plan Your Day & Priorities to Get Things Done

-Have you had one of these days, you look at your watch and it’s time to pick up your kids from school or it’s almost lunch time and it feels like you have not accomplished anything?
+Have you ever had a day like this?
+You look at your watch and it’s time to pick up your kids from school or it’s almost lunchtime and it feels like you have not accomplished anything?
 Your to-do list is still too long.
 But wait, you have been busy, working hard all morning.
-What were you doing?
+But, what were you doing?
 What one important thing did you accomplish?
-How can you manage your time better and get your priorities done?
+You wonder how could you plan your day better and get things done?

 Does it seem like you are busy all the time, but never getting the right things done?
 Let’s talk about how you can manage time to improve your productivity.

-How to organize your time is part of the Organize Your Life in 52-weeks series.
-This year we are going week-by-week and organizing our home, our time, our digital life and more.
+How to plan your day is part of the Organize Your Life series.
+We are going week-by-week and organizing our home, our time, our digital life and more.
 You can read all the posts on the Organize Your Life page.

 If you want to plan your day right and get things done, you need to start with a plan every day.
 Your plan should include several key priorities that will help you maintain your focus all day.
-You can use the Smart Mom Priority Planner to help you make your daily to-do list and plan your day.
+You can use the Smart Mom Priority Planner to help you make your daily to-do list and plan your day (get a copy below).